spacholski1225/ASP.NET-Project/README.md

 # Project management

 ## General info
-I want to create a business application that manages product maintenance.
+I created a business application that manages product maintenance.
 User (company) after login can fill a form then administration gets information from a form.
 After that administration department gets information and they can assign tasks to employees.
+The whole application is covered by unit tests in xUnit.

 ## Technologies
 * .NET 5.0